Ishmaelsealey/fem-results-summary-component/info.md

 Estimated time to complete: 4 hours, 30 mins
 Due to me using vim while coding this project, I will take a bit longer to get used to vim.
+I took 2 hours 48 minutes with no revisions.
+Which will be 3 hours 30 minutes with revisions and improvements.

 Use a general class for the different sections to have identical styling.
 Mobile first design.